|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 1: Arrive in New Delhi

-Met on arrival at Delhi International Airport and transfer to our hotel.
+You are met upon arrival at Delhi International Airport and transferred to your hotel.
 We will meet this evening for our group orientation and welcome dinner.
-Overnight in Delhi (Alt.
-300 m/1000 ft).
+Overnight in Delhi.

 Day 2: Delhi Sightseeing, Train to Amristar

 The capital city of India is often the starting point of a visit to India.
 For all Indians, it is the capital of their country, the center of power and culture.
 There are two Delhis: Old Delhi - the city built for Shahjahan, the man who built the Taj Mahal.
 Then New Delhi - built by the British in 1931.
 It is this juxtaposition between the Old and the New one, which is one of the attractions of the capital.
 While Old Delhi evokes a distinctly Asian atmosphere, New Delhi is modern, with wide avenues and imposing office buildings.

 Today is dedicated to a full sightseeing program of Amritsar.
 The Golden Temple, a glittering gold and marble temple, is one of the holiest Sikh shrines.
 The temple interiors are elaborately designed with fine inlay and semi-precious stones.
 During Maharaja Ranjit Singh's reign, the lower half of the temple was decorated with marble while the entire upper half was inlaid with copper covered over by gold plate.
 Hence its new name, the Golden Temple.

 In the morning, we drive towards the Footsteps of the Himalaya crossing the western end of the Dhauladhar Range of the Himalayas, arriving at the town of Chamba.
 Chamba was established in the 6th century and the town was fully developed in 920 AD.
 Explore this quaint little town that does not see too many tourist.
 Visit the 10th century temples during our walking tour of the town.
 Overnight in Chamba.